 Our vision

-The Integrated Care Academy (ICA) at UWE Bristol is an exciting new partnership created with our NHS, commercial, charity and independent sector partners across local and regional health and social care systems.
+The Integrated Care Academy (ICA) at UWE Bristol is an exciting partnership being created with our NHS, commercial, charity and independent sector partners across local and regional health and social care systems.

-We envisage creating a health and social care system where we will deliver new models of patient-centric, sustainable health, social care and wellbeing that become best practice in the UK and beyond.
+We envisage collaboratively creating a health and social care system that fosters new patient-centric and sustainable models for health, social care and wellbeing that become best practice in the UK and beyond.

-As the South West’s first ICA, our centre of excellence will bring together individuals, organisations, industry, networks and partnerships to form a living lab, dedicated to developing new ways of undertaking research, teaching, enterprise and technology transfer.
+As the South West’s inaugural ICA, our centre of excellence unites individuals, organisations, industry, networks and partnerships, establishing a dynamic living lab, dedicated to pioneering novel approaches for research, teaching, enterprise and technology transfer.

 Two nursing students learning how to take a blood sample.